If you’re on the lookout for the best Inis Mór Accommodation, you’ve landed in the right place.

 1. Kilmurvey House

-Another of the more popular Inis Mor accommodation on offer, Kilmurvey House is a solid option for a couple of nights.
+Another of the more popular Inis Mór accommodations on offer, Kilmurvey House, is a solid option for a couple of nights’ stay on the island.

 The house, which dates back to the 18th century, is a handy 5-minute spin from Kilmurvey Beach (one of the best beaches in Galway) and 6.4 km from Kilronan Port.

-Visitors to Kilmurvey House can enjoy either sea or garden views from their room and there’s a varied breakfast on offer, with everything from porridge (with a dash of Irish whiskey) to home baked scones on offer.
+Visitors to Kilmurvey House can enjoy either sea or garden views from their room, and there’s a varied breakfast on offer, with everything from porridge (with a dash of Irish whiskey) to home-baked scones.

 2. Tigh Fitz Bed & Breakfast

-Next in our Inis Mor accommodation guide is Tigh Fitz – a place that’s racked up an impressive 4.8/5 from 68 reviews on Google, at the time of writing.
+Next in our Inis Mór accommodation guide is Tigh Fitz – a place that’s racked up an impressive 4.6/5 from 95 reviews on Google, at the time of writing.

 3. Clai Ban

 If you’re in search of central Inis Mór accommodation, Clai Ban is a great option, as it’s a 10-minute walk from the harbour.

 It’s just down the road from one of the best pubs in Galway.
 I’m talking, of course, about the brilliant Joe Wattys Bar & Restaurant.